tlhosep/cpm-downloader/README.md

 The module is no longer part of the requirements.txt as that hinders the build pipeline from working.

 ## Protocol
-The format to be send over the line from CP/M to MAC:
+The binary format to be send over the line from CP/M to MAC:

 ```
 <Bytes….>